Posted 6 November 2019. PMN Crop News.

 Injury usually occurs as the fruit matures in the fall, Singh said.
 The leaf-footed bug transmits yeast responsible for internal dry rot.

 Adults can fly considerable distances and move from other crops to satsumas during fruit ripening.

-The leaf-footed bugs will aggregate in large colonies on individual trees while neighboring trees may be completely free of bugs.
-Adult bugs are dark brown.
-Their back legs are flattened, and they appear leaf-like.
+The leaf-footed bugs will aggregate in large colonies on individual trees while neighboring trees are completely free of bugs.
+Adult bugs are dark brown, their back legs are flattened and they appear leaf-like.

 Nymphs, the immature bugs, look totally different from adults.
 Their body color ranges from orange to reddish brown with black legs.